Terri L. Jewell: Early life

-Jewell was born the only daughter on October 4, 1954, in Louisville, Kentucky to Mildred (Midge) and Miller LaRue Jewell, Jr. She had a half-brother, Marcus Tandy.
+Jewell was born on October 4, 1954, in Louisville, Kentucky, the only daughter of Mildred (Midge) and Miller LaRue Jewell Jr. She had a half-brother, Marcus Tandy.

-In 1968, Jewell won first prize, a $25 Savings Bond, for writing an essay for the third annual Negro History Essay Contest sponsored by the Louisville, Kentucky chapter of the Links, Inc.
+In 1968, Jewell won first prize, a $25 savings bond, in the third annual Negro History Essay Contest, sponsored by the Louisville, Kentucky chapter of the Links, Inc.

 Jewell spent two years majoring in biology at the University of Louisville before transferring to another college.
-She graduated in 1979 from Montclair State College in New Jersey with Bachelors of Science degree in health education.
+She graduated in 1979 from Montclair State College in New Jersey with a Bachelors of Science degree in health education.

-Jewell became politically active in the women's movement in New York while attending Montclair State College.
+She became politically active in the women's movement in New York while attending Montclair State College.
 She participated in marches and readings dealing with feminist issues.
 During her college years, Jewell acknowledged she was a lesbian.
-She wrote about coming out to her mother in her 1990 article “A Short Account of My Behavior.”
-In 1985, Jewell outlined the political, class and other challenges experienced by a Black lesbian in a relationship with a white woman in “An Alliance of Differences”.
+She wrote about coming out to her mother in her 1990 article "A Short Account of My Behavior."
+In 1985, Jewell outlined the political, class and other challenges experienced by a Black lesbian in a relationship with a white woman in "An Alliance of Differences".

 Career

-Jewell's poetry and critical essays appeared in over three hundred publications in the United States and internationally.
-Publications included The African-American Review, The Black Scholar, Black Maria, Body Politic, Calyx, Common Lives/Lesbian Lives, Kalliope, The Lavender Letter, Obsidian II, OutWeek, Poetry Detroit, Sing Heavenly Muse, Sisterlode, Spare Rib, Sinister Wisdom, Violent Virgins, and Women of Power.
+Jewell's poetry and critical essays appeared in over 300 publications in the United States and internationally.
+These included The African-American Review, The Black Scholar, Black Maria, Body Politic, Calyx, Common Lives/Lesbian Lives, Kalliope, The Lavender Letter, Obsidian II, OutWeek, Poetry Detroit, Sing Heavenly Muse, Sisterlode, Spare Rib, Sinister Wisdom, Violent Virgins, and Women of Power.

-In 1993, Jewell was one of the first to publish a biography and critical essay about writer Sapphire.
+In 1993, she was one of the first people to publish a biography and critical essay about writer Sapphire.

-About 1989/1990, Jewell interviewed Ruth Ellis, an African-American woman who became widely known as the oldest surviving open lesbian, for the publication Piece of My Heart: A Lesbian of Colour Anthology.
+In about 1989/1990, Jewell interviewed Ruth Ellis, an African-American woman who became widely known as the oldest surviving open lesbian, for the publication Piece of My Heart: A Lesbian of Colour Anthology.